chiaratardioli/aws-restart-journey/Labs/Tooling and Automation/Lab01-Systems_Manager.md

 # AWS Systems Manager Lab Report

-## Introduction
-AWS Systems Manager is a collection of capabilities used to centralize operational data and automate tasks across Amazon Web Services (AWS) resources.
+**AWS Systems Manager** is a collection of capabilities used to centralize operational data and automate tasks across Amazon Web Services (AWS) resources.
 It enables the configuration and management of Amazon EC2 instances, on-premises servers, virtual machines, and other resources at scale.

 This lab demonstrates how Systems Manager is used to manage infrastructure efficiently without requiring direct access (e.g., SSH), improving automation,